rajsexperiments/scanner/README.md

 ### Step 1: Create Your Google Sheet

 1. Go to [sheets.google.com](https://sheets.google.com) and create a new spreadsheet.
-Name it "StockLens Inventory".
+Name it "Inventory".
 2. Create five tabs (sheets) at the bottom with these exact names:
     *   `Master Product List`
     *   `Scanned Inventory Log`